Understanding The World Today. The Brisker Rov zt”l said about his father Rav Chaim zt”l that his father could tell what will be in 20

 Although the issue of having four or five cups on the Passover remains to be unresolved, it is has been a custom to pour the fifth cup but not drink it.
 The four cups represent the “expressions of redemption” that were promised by God.
 The fifth cup, on the other hand, signifies the “fifth expression of redemption.”

 Some Jewish communities make Haggadot as historical artifacts and consider it as their cultural touchstones.
 One of the oldest Sephardic Haggadot in the world was preserved in a museum in Bosnia in 1894.
-It is known as the “Sarajevo Haggadah,” and many believed that it was crafted by the Spanish Jews in 1350 in Barcelona.
+It is known as the “Sarajevo Haggadah,” and many believed that the Spanish Jews crafted it in 1350 in Barcelona.
 Its design is unique, which is based in the medieval style of illuminated manuscripts.
 Some of its pages were also noticed to have wine stains which are believed that it was used at seders way back in the 14th century.

-It is worth noting that the Jews prefer to use honey for their dishes instead of sugar.
+It is worth noting that the Jews prefer to use honey for their meals instead of sugar.
 This practice is typically noticed on Rosh Hashanah, or the Jewish New Year festival.
-During this occasion, you can hear the blowing of the shofar, and the Jews also begin the ten days of penitence to culminate in Yom Kippur.
+During this occasion, you can hear the blowing of the shofar, and the Jews also begin the ten days of repentance to culminate in Yom Kippur.

 One of the primary influences of using honey on the Jewish dishes came from the scripture written in the Torah.
 It stated the Land of Israel as “flowing with milk and honey.”
 The Grace After Meals, or thanksgiving after a meal that includes bread, also mentions the Seven Species that include fruits, grains, and honey.